Czech Republic country brief

 Australia and the Czech Republic established diplomatic ties in 1993.

-The Australia and Czech Republic relationship is underpinned by strong people‑to‑people links.
+Australia and the Czech Republic share a commitment to the fundamental values of democracy, peace and free trade.
+Australia and the Czech Republic have friendly relations, based on shared interests and close people‑to‑people links.
 Since the Second World War, there have been two major waves of immigration: after the communist takeover of Czechoslovakia in 1948 and following Soviet occupation in 1968.
-The Czech Republic has an Embassy in Canberra, a Consulate-General in Melbourne, and Consulates in Sydney, Brisbane, Adelaide, Perth and Hobart.
+As of the 2021 Australian census, there were 7,776 people born in the Czech Republic in Australia and 27,862 Australian residents of Czechian descent.

-- Resident Australian population born in the Czech Republic (2016 census)
+- Resident Australian population born in the Czech Republic (2021 census)

 High level engagement